-Federal Regulation Definition.
+2 Federal Regulation Definition.
 24 CFR 3280.2 "Listed or certified" means included in a list published by a nationally recognized testing laboratory, inspection agency, or other organization concerned with product evaluation that maintains periodic inspection of production of listed equipment or materials, and whose listing states either that the equipment or material meets nationally recognized standards or has been tested and found suitable for use in a specified manner.
 International Building Code (IBC) Definition of Listed.

-Equipment, materials, products or services included in a list published by an organization acceptable to the building official and concerned with evaluation of products or services that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services and whose Listing states either that the equipment, material, product or service meets identified standards or has been tested and found suitable for a specified purpose.
+Equipment, materials, products or services included in a list published by an organization acceptable to the building official and concerned with evaluation of products or services that maintains periodic inspection of production of listed equipment or materials, products or services and house Listing states either that the equipment, material, product or services that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services and whose Listing states either that the equipment, material, product or service meets identified standards or has been tested and found suitable for a specified purpose.
 IBC Definition of Labeled.
 Equipment, materials or products to which has been affixed a label, seal, symbol or other identifying mark of a nationally recognized testing laboratory, approved agency or other organization concerned with product evaluation that maintains periodic inspection of the production of the above-labeled items and whose labeling indicates either that the equipment, material or product meets identified standards or has been tested and found suitable for a specified purpose.

-This Listing is a code defined research report, which is also known as a duly authenticated report, provided by an approved agency (see IBC Section 1703.1.) and/or an approved source (see IBC Section 1703.4.2).
+3 This Listing is a code defined research report, which is also known as a duly authenticated report, provided by an approved agency (see IBC Section 1703.1) and/or an approved source (see IBC Section 1703.4.2).
 An approved agency is "approved" when it is ANAB accredited.
-DrJ Engineering, LLC (DrJ) is listed in the ANAB directory.
+DrJ Engineering, LLC (DrJ) is listed in the ANAB directory).
 A professional engineer is "approved" as an approved source when that professional engineer is properly licensed to transact engineering commerce.
-Where sealed by a professional engineer, it is also a duly authenticated report certified by an approved source. (i.e., Registered Design Professional).
+Where sealed by a professional engineer, it is also a duly authenticated report certified by an approved source (i.e., Registered Design Professional).
 DrJ is an ANAB accredited product certification body.